vuhamthieu/cool-phone-case/README.md

 ## Overview

-OverByte is an open-source, cyberpunk-style smart phone case featuring a secondary OLED display on the back of the phone.
-The system is designed to provide a minimalist, low-power interface for status indicators, watch faces, notification text, and interactive elements.

-The project consists of a custom ESP32-C3 hardware assembly embedded within a 3D-printed case, paired with a native iOS companion app built in Swift/SwiftUI.
-Together, they communicate via Bluetooth Low Energy (BLE) and Wi-Fi to display real-time clocks, run custom text marquee notifications, show haptic emotes, and support local OTA firmware updates.
+So recently, I had this idea for a working second screen on the back of the phone.
+I just thought it might be interesting and look pretty cool to have something going on back there. 😄

+That's basically how **OverByte** started.
+It’s a custom-built, cyberpunk-style smart case with a 1-bit OLED display, a touch sensor, and a native iOS app that connects via BLE.

+Nothing too crazy or battery-draining—just a raw, minimalist screen that shows the time, reacts to your touch with some fun emotes, and even streams the iPhone's camera.
+Just a fun little side project to make the back of the phone less boring!

 ## Key Features